 The primary motive for sexual assault is power, not sex.

-Someone’s actions or dress cannot send a message “asking” to be raped.
+Someone’s actions or dress doesn't mean they asked to be raped.

 Most rapes are planned in advance.
-It is not an impulsive act.
+It's not an impulsive act.

 A sexual assault brings up strong feelings of powerlessness.
-It is important to allow the victim to make choices and be in control of what they need and want to recover.
+It's important to allow the victim to make choices and be in control of what they need and want to recover.

 When a friend or a family member confides in you, the first thing you should do is listen.
-Click here to learn how to be a better advice-giver.
+Click here to learn how to be a better supporter.

 Male Survivors of Sexual Assault

 If something happened to you, know that you are not alone.
 The following list includes some of the common experiences shared by men and boys who have survived sexual assault.
-It is not a complete list, but it may help you to know that other people are having similar experiences:
+It's not a complete list, but it may help you to know that other people are having similar experiences:

 Anxiety, depression, fearfulness, or post-traumatic stress disorder